helm/helm-www/content/en/docs/chart_template_guide/named_templates.md

 ```

 Note that the indentation on `app_version` is wrong in both places.
 Why?
 Because
-the template that is substituted in has the text aligned to the right.
+the template that is substituted in has the text aligned to the left.
 Because
 `template` is an action, and not a function, there is no way to pass the output
 of a `template` call to other functions; the data is simply inserted inline.